jonasoesch/p9/paper.md

 These characters are named in the next state.
 In contrast to the example on the left, the second chart here is completely different from the first.
 While the first depicts a map, the second is a timeseries chart.
 Nonetheless, the transition is still between two states showing different measures for the same characters.

+The corresponding transition in Hullman et al. is a *measure walk*. [@Hullman-13:deeperunderstanding] A congruent *animation* for this type of transition is morphing a characters shape in the first chart into its shape in the second chart.

 ### Contrasting characters